 This System Defence Plan consists of the technical and organisational measures necessary for the defence and resilience of the electricity system in Great Britain taking into account the capabilities of the GB parties listed in Table 1 of Appendix A of this document and the operational constraints of the Total System.

-The main objectives of this plan are to describe how NGESO, Transmission Licensee’s, Network Operators and those parties listed in Appendix A of this document as required in the industry codes (Grid Code, System Operator Transmission Owner Code (STC) and Distribution Code have the necessary requirements in place to provide as much resilience to the System as possible to prevent a Total or Partial System shutdown.
+The main objectives of this plan are to describe how NESO, Transmission Licensee’s, Network Operators and those parties listed in Appendix A of this document as required in the industry codes (Grid Code, System Operator Transmission Owner Code (STC) and Distribution Code have the necessary requirements in place to provide as much resilience to the System as possible to prevent a Total or Partial System shutdown.

 Activation of System Defence Plan Procedures

-3.2.1 This System Defence Plan contains the processes and automatic actions available to NGESO (as provided for in the Grid Code) to prevent the occurrence of an emergency or to manage the System when it is in an Emergency State.
+3.2.1 This System Defence Plan contains the processes and automatic actions available to NESO (as provided for in the Grid Code) to prevent the occurrence of an emergency or to manage the System when it is in an Emergency State.
 The System Defence Plan will become active when one or more of the conditions as provided for in Grid Code BC2.9.8.1 occur.
 These conditions are consistent with those defined in Article 18(3) of the System Operator Guideline (SOGL), which defines that a Transmission System shall be in an Emergency State when operational security analysis requires activation of one of the following measures:

 A situation where there is a violation of one of more criteria as defined under the National Electricity Transmission System Security and Quality of Supply Standard (NETS SQSS); or